 - Real-Time Sentiment Measurement: Use E-NPS (Employee Net Promoter Score) to measure how likely employees are to recommend the company as a workplace.

-- Learning and Development Integration: Map current employee competencies to promotion requirements and deliver personalized learning paths linked to individual performance profiles.
+- Learning and Development Integration: Map current employee competencies to promotion requirements and personalised learning paths linked to individual performance profiles.

-- Analytics and Local Compliance: Use AI-driven analytics to identify early signs of disengagement and visualize engagement levels across departments while maintaining regulatory compliance.
+- Analytics and Local Compliance: Use AI-driven analytics to identify early signs of disengagement and visualise engagement levels across departments while maintaining regulatory compliance.

 To explore how ScaleOcean’s talent management software can be tailored to your specific business needs, you can schedule a consultation and request a free demo with ScaleOcean’s professional team today.